persmed/cas-assignment/docs/assignment.toolcalibration.rst

    :number-lines:

     def pivot_calibration(transforms):
+        """
-        """ Pivot calibration
+        Pivot calibration

         Keyword arguments:
-        transforms -- A list of 4x4 transformation matrices from the tracking system (Fi) returns    -- The calibration matrix T (p_t in homogeneous coordinate form), where the vector p_t, is the offset from any transform, Fi, to the pivot point
+        transforms -- A list of 4x4 transformation matrices from the tracking system (Fi) representing the tracked tool's position and orientation at different instances.

+        Returns:
+        T          -- The calibration matrix T (in homogeneous coordinates) that defines the offset (p_t) from the tracked part to the pivot point (tool tip).
         """

         ## TODO: Implement pivot calibration as discussed in the lecture